Trump doubles down on 'fire and fury' warning to North Korea: 'Maybe it wasn't tough enough'

 “They will be met with fire and fury like the world has never seen,” Trump said.

-Hours after Trump’s comments, state media in North Korea reported that its leaders were seriously considering a plan to fire missiles at Guam.
+Hours after Trump’s original warning, state media in North Korea reported that its leaders were seriously considering a plan to fire missiles at Guam.
+Pyongyang called Trump's threat a "load of nonsense."

-White House press secretary Sarah Huckabee Sanders said Wednesday that Kelly and members of the National Security Council were “aware of the tone of the statement of the president prior to delivery.”
+White House Press Secretary Sarah Huckabee Sanders said Wednesday that Kelly and members of the National Security Council were “aware of the tone of the statement of the president prior to delivery.”

-“The words were his own,” she said.
-“The tone and strength of the message were discussed beforehand.”

 On Wednesday, Defense Secretary Jim Mattis issued a threat to North Korea in a fiery statement of his own, warning the country not to "initiate" a conflict.